mehediH-shakil/Scheduler/README.md

 # Scheduler
-Scheduler is a class schedule android-based application.
+Scheduler is a class schedule android-based application for varendra university.
 Class schedule application is the key to a well-managed, organized classroom.
 Class schedule permit students

 to rapidly achieve everyday responsibilities that are obligatory of together the teacher and students.
-Here also have a class cancel option for teacher if they want and they can confirm that the class has been canceled by notifying each student of the course.
-Also have option for identify overlap class, add extra class option, search empty class room.
+Here also have a class cancel option for teacher.
+Also have option for add extra class option, search empty class room.
 Finally, our project may be used as a model for the entire department.
-It describes how admin, teachers and students understand the system and its functionality.
-However, it supports any designer and developer to contribution in software development lifecycle (SDLC) processes.
-Now I am using the agile model to complete my project.

 In that project we are developing an android-based application to provide up-to-date daily class time, identify overlap class, add extra class option, search empty class room information to the user’s needs and user will collect information.